wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 - A soldering iron ([budget kit](https://www.amazon.com/ANBES-Soldering-Iron-Kit-Electronics/dp/B06XZ31W3M) with some extra goodies or a [deluxe model](https://www.amazon.com/Hakko-FX888D-23BY-Digital-Soldering-Station/dp/B00ANZRT4M) without extras)
 - A damp sponge or [brass sponge](https://www.amazon.com/Hakko-599B-02-Wire-type-soldering-cleaner/dp/B00FZPGDLA) for cleaning the soldering iron tip (**do NOT use your kitchen sponge unless you want lead poisoning**)
 - A [solder sucker and a solder wick](https://www.amazon.com/Tabiger-Solder-Desoldering-Sucker-Remover/dp/B0777LMVTT) (or a [desoldering iron](https://www.amazon.com/American-HAKKO-Products-FR301-03-Desoldering/dp/B07BFVFMS9) if you have lots of money)
-- [Solder](https://www.amazon.com/gp/product/B00B1JKEHS), ideally 67/37 tin/lead split with rosin core for easy melting
+- [Solder](https://www.amazon.com/gp/product/B00B1JKEHS), ideally 67/37 tin/lead split with rosin core for fast melting

 If you use a *plate*, you should get an [IC puller](https://www.amazon.com/a13032100ux0040-Anti-Static-Motherboard-Circuit-Extractor/dp/B00CQI99K6) (also called a switch puller), to easily remove switches from the plate without breaking them.